Private medical insurance claims

 -

-A customer may sometimes complain that you haven’t processed their claim quickly enough.
+A customer may sometimes complain that you haven’t assessed their claim quickly enough.
 In these cases, we’ll establish a timeline including key dates including when a claim was submitted and dates when you asked for information.

 We appreciate that you’ll often need to ask for information from third parties like hospitals and the customer’s GP.
-It’s not your fault if you need to wait for information, but we would expect you to chase at regular intervals.
+It’s not your fault if you need to wait for information, but we would expect you to chase the information at regular intervals.

-‘It took my insurer four months to settle my medical insurance claim’.
+Here’s an example of a case we helped – ‘It took my insurer four months to settle my medical insurance claim’.

 -